MarIA: Spanish Language Models: Evaluation

-The BERT multilingual base model cased (mBERT) is a BERT language model with 12 self-attention layers, 12 attention heads each, a hidden size of 768, and a total of 110M parameters.
+\paragraph{mBERT} The BERT-base Multilingual Cased model (mBERT) is a BERT language model with 12 self-attention layers, 12 attention heads each, a hidden size of 768, and a total of 178M parameters.
 It was pretrained on 104 languages with the Wikipedia dataset.

-The Spanish-BERT model (BETO) has 12 self-attention layers, 16 attention heads each, a hidden layer of 1024 as hidden size, and a total of 110M parameters.
-It was pretrained with text from different sources: all the Spanish data from Wikipedia and the Spanish portion of the OPUS Project \footnote{\url{https://opus.nlpl.eu/}}.
+\paragraph{BETO} According to the authors, the BETO model has 12 self-attention layers, 16 attention heads each, a hidden layer of size 1024, and a total of 110M parameters.\footnote{Note that the claimed parameter count of BETO does not add up, since BERT-base has the same number of parameters with 12 attention heads and an embedding size of 786.} However, the actual version uploaded to HuggingFace\footnote{\url{https://huggingface.co/dccuchile/bert-base-spanish-wwm-cased}} has a BERT-base-like architecture with 12 self-attention layers, 12 attention heads each, a hidden size of 768, and a total of 110M parameters.
+It was pretrained with text from different sources: all the Spanish data from Wikipedia and the Spanish portion of the OPUS\footnote{\url{https://opus.nlpl.eu/}} project.

-The BERTIN model is a RoBERTa-large model with 24 layers, 16 attention heads each, hidden size of 1024, and a total 355M parameters.
-It was trained from scratch on the Spanish portion of mC4.
+\paragraph{BERTIN} Although BERTIN was announced as a RoBERTa-large model, it is actually a RoBERTa-base model with 12 layers, 12 attention heads each, hidden size of 768, and a total 125M parameters.
+It was trained from scratch on the Spanish portion of mC4 \cite{mt5}.
+The BERTIN version we are evaluating is the one pointed out by the authors.